The throttle position sensor (TPS) is one of the easiest sensors to test on your Ford 1.9L or 2.0L 4 cylinder engine.

 The best part of testing the TPS is that you don't need any expensive tools.
 You can test it with a simple multimeter.
 Yep, no scan tool is required for the TPS test.

-Also you don't need to remove the TPS from its place on the throttle body to test it since it can be tested while its still on the engine.
+Also you don't need to remove the TPS from its place on the throttle body to test it since it can be tested while it's still on the engine.

 Contents of this tutorial: